rocketeers/docs/II-Concepts/Tasks.md

 ### Defining Tasks using the facade

-Rocketeer also provides you with a facade to use, if you don't want to put stuff in the config file, as it can get dirty with closures.
+Rocketeer also provides you with a facade you can use.
+It's especially useful if you don't want to put stuff in the config file, as it can get dirty when using closures.

-Rocketeer allows two things : creating a `.rocketeer/events.php` file where all your hooks are contained, or if you have more files like classes and want one file per task, you can simply create a `.rocketeer/events/` folder and every task you put in it will automatically be loaded by Rocketeer.
+Rocketeer allows two things: creating a `.rocketeer/events.php` file where all your hooks are contained or if you have more files like classes and want one file per task, you can simply create a `.rocketeer/events/` folder and every task you put in it will automatically be loaded by Rocketeer.

 ```php
 <?php